Statement of Principles on Facial Recognition Policy

 - As positive identification of a suspect, or as the sole basis for an arrest;

-- To conduct mass surveillance, which means the use of facial recognition tools to search facial images of persons in a public place when there is no reasonable suspicion to believe that they have engaged in criminal activity;
+- To conduct mass surveillance, which means the use of facial recognition tools to develop and store identities of persons in a public place when there is no reasonable suspicion to believe that they have engaged in criminal activity;

 - In violation of an individual’s constitutional rights under the First, Fourth and Fourteenth Amendments, such as surveillance based solely on: